joakimkemeny/presentation.d3/README.md

 ## Abstract

-Have you ever built an application where 99% was of tables and forms?
+Have you ever built an application where 99% was tables and forms?
 Have you ever felt that this is a little bit boring and wished that there was a more fun way to solve this?

 D3.js is a powerful JavaScript library to visualize and interact with data in a simple yet powerful way.
 In 10 minutes